 - Implement Standard Operating Procedures (SOPs) to show that:

-- The clinic has a decision-making process for offering virtual and/or face-to-face appointments
+- The clinic has a decision-making process for offering digital/physical appointments

-- The clinic has robust record keeping procedure for both virtual and face-to-face appointments
+- The clinic has robust record keeping procedure for both digital and physical appointments

 - Implement a system to identify which patients are in the clinic at any one time should the need for contact-tracing arise